home-assistant/developers.home-assistant/docs/core/entity/sensor.md

 cycle.
 This state class is useful for gas meters, electricity meters, water meters etc.
 The value when the sensor reading decreases will not be used as zero-point when calculating `sum` statistics, instead the zero-point will be set to 0.

+To put it in another way: the logic when updating the statistics is to update the sum column with the difference between the current state and the previous state unless the difference is negative, in which case don't add anything.

 Example of state class `total_increasing`: